Aspartylglucosaminuria

 Aspartylglucosaminuria (AGU) is an inherited disease that is characterized by a decline in mental functioning, accompanied by an increase in skin, bone and joint issues.
+AGU is an autosomal recessive disease.

 The disease is caused by a defect in an enzyme known as aspartylglucosaminidase.
 This enzyme plays a significant role in our bodies because it aids in breaking down certain sugars (for example, oligosaccharides) that are attached to specific proteins (for example, glycoproteins).
 Aspartylglucosaminuria itself is characterized as a lysosomal disease because it does deal with inadequate activity in an enzyme's function.
 Aspartylglucosaminidase functions to break down glycoproteins.
 These proteins are most abundant in the tissues of the body and in the surfaces of major organs, such as the liver, spleen, thyroid and nerves.
 When glycoproteins are not broken down, aspartylglucosaminidase backs up in the lysosomes along with other substances.
 This backup causes progressive damage to the tissues and organs.

 Signs and symptoms

 At birth, there is no sign that a child will develop symptoms of aspartylglucosaminuria.
 Typically, signs and symptoms become apparent between two and four years of age and become progressively worse as the individual ages.
 The following signs and symptoms may appear: